manit2004/smartfilesearch/README.md

-# smartfilesearch

-# Semantic Search for File Explorer
+# Smart Search for File Explorer

 Traditional file explorer search tools rely on exact keyword matches to retrieve files and folders, often resulting in frustrating experiences when a user misspells, mistypes, or slightly deviates from the actual file or folder name.
 In such cases, finding the desired item becomes a tedious task.